 Bruce Fuller, a sociologist and emeritus professor at Berkeley, studies how institutions, large and small, work to lift children and families.
 He worked on school quality in Africa for the World Bank, then taught at Harvard University.
 His earlier book, When Schools Work, details how activists in Los Angeles shake civic politics and pitch effective school reforms.
 Fuller’s forthcoming book explores deeply human controversies over how to raise kids and improve early education.

-Professor, Psychology and Public Health; psychopathology and equity
+Distinguished Professor, Psychology; psychopathology and equity

 Stephen P. Hinshaw is Distinguished Professor of Psychology at UC Berkeley and Professor of Psychiatry and Behavioral Sciences at UC San Francisco.
 He focuses on neurodevelopment (especially ADHD) through longitudinal studies, clinical trials, and a major focus on developmental pathways in girls and women.
 His other core area is related to stigma reduction, including both narrative accounts and research studies.
 He received his A.B. from Harvard (summa cum laude) and his Ph.D. from UCLA.
 He has authored over 430 articles/chapters) plus 11 books.
 His memoir, Another Kind of Madness,...